Alfresco/docs-alfresco/search-services/1.4/upgrade/index.md

     ./solr/bin/solr stop
     ```

-2. Backup or move the existing `alfresco-insight-engine folder` to a preferred location.
-For example, `alfresco-insight-engine-1.x`.
+2. Backup or move the existing `alfresco-search-services folder` to a preferred location.
+For example, `alfresco-search-services-1.x`.

 3. Browse to the [Alfresco Support Portal](https://support.alfresco.com/){:target="_blank"}.

 4. Download and unzip the Search and Insight Engine distribution zip file to a preferred location:

-    `alfresco-insight-engine-1.4.x.zip`
+    `alfresco-search-services-1.4.x.zip`

-    By default, the contents are decompressed in a folder at `./alfresco-insight-engine`.
+    By default, the contents are decompressed in a folder at `./alfresco-search-services`.
 The folder extracts into the same location as the zip file.

 5. You can now start Search and Insight Engine by pointing to the content store and indexes from  Search and Insight Engine 1.x using the following commands.